Libya rivals sign ‘permanent’ ceasefire

 “Today’s ceasefire agreement was actually not made at the highest level, it was at a lower level.
 Time will tell whether it will last,” Erdogan said.
 “So it seems to me that it lacks credibility.”

-Mohamed Eljarh, a Libya expert and co-founder of Libya Outlook for Research and Consulting, also cautiously welcomed the deal.
+Mohamed Eljarh, co-founder of Libya Outlook for Research and Consulting, also cautiously welcomed the deal.

-However, “there are internal/external players who will see a ceasefire agreement and subsequent political deal as a threat to their influence”.
+“There are internal/external players who will see a ceasefire agreement and subsequent political deal as a threat to their influence,” he tweeted.

 Analyst Mohamed Dorda also warned the deal had shortcomings.